mclueppers/hockeypuck/contrib/docker-compose/testswarm/README.md

 To perform the tests, run `make test`.

+Currently implemented tests include:

-The only currently implemented test checks the total number of keys reported by the hockeypuck front end and postgres back ends of each instance.
+* `totals` checks the total number of keys reported by the hockeypuck front end and postgres back ends of each instance.
     A successful test will return the same total for each.
+* `pkslog` returns the most recent log output concerning each PKS peer connection.
+    Test success is scenario-dependent.

-To see the logs, run `docker-compose logs -f`.
+To see the full logs, run `docker-compose logs -f`.

 # Scenario 1

 The base scenario is as follows:

 * hkp0 has an extra filter "testing" configured to simulate a breaking upgrade; it peers with hkp1 and hkp2 but due to the filter mismatch cannot reconcile with either.
-* hkp1 peers with both hkp0 and hkp2; due to the filter mismatch it cannot recon with either.
+* hkp1 peers with both hkp0 and hkp2; hkp2 should work correctly but hkp0 will not due to the filter mismatch.
 * hkp2 peers with both hkp0 and hkp1; hkp1 should work correctly but hkp0 will not due to the filter mismatch.
 * hkp3 attempts to peer with all the others, but this will not succeed because none of them peer back.